NYU-RTS/rts-docs/docs/hpc/06_tools_and_software/01_intro.md

 We encourage you to setup your own computational environment on Torch and to assist you in doing so, we allow you to run [Apptainer](../07_containers/01_intro.md) (formerly known as Singularity) containers, we manage licensed software suites and offer extensive documentation, training and support.

 :::tip
-We stongly advise that you setup your own computational enviromments via Apptainer containers and overlay files.
+We strongly advise that you setup your own computational enviromments via Apptainer containers and overlay files.
 Detailed documentation is available in the [containers section](../07_containers/01_intro.md).
 :::

 ## Package Management for R, Python, & Julia, and Conda in general